dicksonpun/OUROBOROS/README.md

 The prototype demo consists primarily of GUI logic.

-The non-GUI logic consists of testing how to use C# syntax, learning WPF and databinding, and showcasing how to do asynchronous actions and general I/O for file manipulation.
+The non-GUI logic consists of learning how to use C# syntax, learning WPF and databinding, and showcasing how to do asynchronous actions and general I/O for file manipulation.